-Because the ICD constantly monitors for abnormal heart rhythms and instantly tries to correct them, it helps treat cardiac arrest, even when you are far from the nearest hospital.
+Because the ICD constantly monitors for abnormal heart rhythms and instantly tries to correct them, it helps when your heart stops beating (cardiac arrest), even when you are far from the nearest hospital.

 How an ICD works

 When you have a rapid heartbeat, the wires from your heart to the device transmit signals to the ICD, which sends electrical pulses to regulate your heartbeat.
-Depending on the problem with your heartbeat, your ICD could be programmed for the following therapies:
+Depending on the problem with your heartbeat, your ICD could be programmed for:

-- Low-energy pacing therapy.
+- Low-energy pacing.
 You may feel nothing or a painless fluttering in your chest when your ICD responds to mild disruptions in your heartbeat.

 If necessary, the ICD can be adjusted to reduce the number and frequency of shocks.
 You may need additional medications to make your heart beat regularly and decrease the chance of an ICD storm.

-- Recording heart activity.
-The ICD records information about variations in your heart's electrical activity and rhythm.
+An ICD can also record the heart's activity and variations in rhythm.
 This information helps your doctor evaluate your heart rhythm problem and, if necessary, reprogram your ICD.

 Who needs an ICD